25+ Of the Best Books on the American Revolution

 Topic: The pivotal year when America’s fight for independence could have easily ended in failure.

-Summary: McCullough focuses on the military events and leadership challenges of 1776, centering on George Washington’s struggles to keep the Continental Army intact.
-He weaves together the personal stories of soldiers and leaders, painting a vivid picture of uncertainty, resilience, and the fragile hope of victory.
-The book is both a sweeping historical narrative and a deeply human account of the fight for American independence.
+McCullough tells the story of the military battles and leadership issues of the year 1776, with an emphasis on Washington’s efforts to keep the Continental Army together.
+Personal stories of soldiers and commanders are told, showing uncertainty, endurance, and tenuous hope for victory.
+The book is a large-scale history and a human-interest tale of the struggle for American independence.

 2. Washington’s Crossing – David Hackett Fischer